 The robots we’re talking about are here to make the working process more automated, which means less time-consuming, safer, and more efficient.
 And don’t worry, introducing robotics to the construction field does not mean leaving the construction workers out of their jobs: it’s more about making their jobs easier.

-For instance, robots can be used for completing repetitive tasks such as bricklaying or rebar tying.
+For instance, robots can complete repetitive tasks such as bricklaying or rebar tying.
 They would do the same thing much faster, as they can work without stopping.
 On the contrary, construction workers will surely get too tired from lifting heavy bricks or bending over all the time if they don’t get enough breaks and sleep.

-Other examples of robots that help automate repetitive work are the ones used for cutting, putting into cartons, palletizing, unitizing linear meters, packaging, etc. So not only can robots help on the construction site, but also during the fabrication process.
+Other examples of robots that help automate repetitive work are the ones used for cutting, putting into cartons, palletizing, unitizing linear meters, packaging, etc. Thus, robots can help on the construction site and during the fabrication process.

 Then what is left for the workers, you might think.
 Well, there still should be people who know how to work with robots, meaning they can set them up and monitor their tasks.
 For example, even if the bricklaying robot can do the work fast, it will not complete it perfectly.
 So there still should be a person to ensure the bricks are placed correctly and clean the mortar afterward.
 And this refers to all the robots: no matter how automatic their work is, there should be people who oversee it.

-A popular one among the construction technology trends of the upcoming year is using drones on job sites.
-Drones are among the most innovative tools used in the industry for construction tracking, monitoring, and conducting dangerous inspections.
+A popular one among the innovative construction trends of the upcoming year is using drones on job sites.
+Drones are among the most innovative tools in the industry for construction tracking, monitoring, and conducting dangerous inspections.

-They can monitor all of the workers throughout and report quickly in case any hazardous situation comes up.
-Or, to take it to the next level, you can use drones to prevent all the hazards upfront.
-For instance, drones can be used for quick inspections of the job site, identifying the potential risks each day, for workers to be aware of them.
+They can monitor all workers and report quickly in case any hazardous situation arises.
+Or, to take it to the next level, you can use drones to prevent all the hazards up front.
+For instance, drones can help with quick job site inspections.
+They can identify the potential risks daily, so workers know them.

-You can also use drones to take photos of the work process, which you can use to keep your clients informed of the everyday progress and the recent achievements of the crew.
+You can also use drones to take photos of the work process, which you can use to keep your clients informed of the crew’s everyday progress and recent achievements.

-The data collected with the drones can be accessed with different platforms, like a desktop computer, tablet, or smartphone.
+Builders can access the data collected with drones on different platforms, like desktop computers, tablets, or smartphones.
 This means both the stakeholders and the site workers can access the work updates pretty easily.
 It can be as simple as checking an image on your phone!

-Finally, drones are also used for conducting the most dangerous jobs, like building bridges.
-But, of course, it does not mean that they can eliminate the need for workers.
-There should still be employees trained on using the drones and making them perform the required tasks.
+Finally, drones are also helpful in conducting the most dangerous jobs, like building bridges.
+But, of course, it does not mean they can eliminate the need for workers.
+Companies should still train their employees to use drones and make them perform the required tasks.

-And that leads us to the next question: should a construction company invest in drones and train its own workers to learn the technology, or should it simply outsource drone services.
+And that leads us to the next question.
+Should a construction company invest in drones and train its workers to learn the technology, or should it outsource drone services?

-This is a serious decision, and the answer really depends on your company’s current situation.
-Even having enough workforce and financial resources to buy drones does not guarantee that investing in your own drone fleet is the best solution.
-This is because it might take too much time for your employees to learn how to use the technology correctly.
+This is a serious decision; the answer depends on your company’s current situation.
+Even having enough workforce and financial resources to buy drones does not guarantee that investing in your drone fleet is the best solution.
+This is because your employees might take too long to learn how to use the technology correctly.

-So most of the time, outsourcing this critical task to a company that already has expertise in the sphere is the most efficient solution.
+So most of the time, outsourcing this critical task to a company with expertise in the sphere is the most efficient solution.
 But again, it’s a decision you should make on your own, considering all the advantages and drawbacks of outsourcing.

-Imagine printing an entire house.
-Well, if this would sound crazy a couple of decades ago, today, it’s actually a common practice.
-Yes, we’re talking about 3D printing.
-In 2022, we’re all about to see more 3D printing in construction as it is getting more affordable each year.
+Imagine printing an entire house!
+Well, if this would sound crazy a couple of decades ago, today, it’s a common practice.
+Yes, we’re talking about 3D printing as one of the construction technology trends for this year!.
+In 2023, we are all about to see more 3D printing in construction.
 But let’s first understand what 3D printing implies.
-So,

 What is construction 3D printing?